Online Nations Chess: Anand wins but Russia hold India 2-2

 India suffered a double blow, losing its matches to Europe and top-seeded China by similar 1.5-2.5 margins in the third and fourth round respectively on Wednesday.
 The event follows the double round-robin format, with the two leading teams battling for the title in the "Super-final".

-All matches involve four boards - represented by three men and a women player.
-The rapid time-control is 25-minute plus 10-second increment per move.
+All matches involve four boards - represented by three men and a woman player.
+The rapid time-control is 25-minute plus 10-second increment per move..